yclas/guides/docs/api-documentation.md

 ### Orders

-Get all orders, you can filter, search, paginate…
+Get all orders, you can filter, search, paginate...

 `GET /api/v1/orders`